networknt/light-doc/content/en/faq/compatible-ccc.md

 * Consumer support

-Need to provide a consumer module which can do service discovery, client side load balance and cluster support.
+We need to provide a consumer module which can do service discovery, client side load balance and cluster support.
 The module is responsible for retrieving/renewing JWT token from OAuth 2.0 provider.
 It is best for the consumer module to support HTTP 2.0 in order to leverage the high performance with other services.

 * Health Check

-Every service needs to expose a health check endpoint so that registry service and pull to maintain a list of healthy instances.
+Every service needs to expose a health check endpoint that the registry service can pull to maintain a list of healthy instances.
 If Kubernetes Ingress is used, it needs this endpoint as well for load balancing.

 * Encryptor Decryptor

-A pair of encryptor and decryptor to hide password or passphrase in config files.
+This is a pair of an encryptor and decryptor to hide password or passphrase in config files.

-Above are mandatory and here is a list with optional cross-cutting concerns.
-They are not mandatory for all services, but nice to have for most of the services.
+The above are mandatory, but here is a list with optional cross-cutting concerns.
+They are not mandatory for all services, but it is nice to have for most of the services.

 * Mask